-The audit committee is comprised of Ira S. Kallem (Chairman), Albert L. Eilender and Hans C. Noetzli.
+The audit committee is comprised of Albert L. Eilender (Chairman), Ira S. Kallem and Hans C. Noetzli.
 The audit committee is responsible for recommending the Company's independent auditor and reviewing management actions in matters relating to audit functions.
 The committee reviews with the Company's independent auditors the scope and results of its audit engagement and the Company's system of internal controls and procedures.
 The committee also reviews the effectiveness of procedures intended to prevent violations of laws.
-The Committee also reviews, prior to publication, our quarterly earnings releases and reports to the SEC on Form 10-K and Form 10-Q. The report of the audit committee for fiscal year 2004 can be found below under the heading "Proposal Two: Ratification of Appointment of Independent Auditors."
+The Committee also reviews, prior to publication, our quarterly earnings releases and reports to the SEC on Form 10-K and Form 10-Q. The report of the audit committee for fiscal year 2005 can be found below.